riferrei/current-2022/README.md

 # current-2022
-Code repository for the demos presented at the Current 2022 conference
+Code for the demos presented at the Current Conference in October, 2022